 Energy Systems Instrumentation Engineering Technology

-- Solve technical problems typical of those encountered in the Energy Systems Engineering Technology discipline by using critical thinking skills, current technology, and principles of mathematics and applied science.
+- Solve technical problems typical of those encountered in the instrumentation engineering technology discipline by using critical thinking skills, current technology, principles of mathematics, and applied science.

 - Work and communicate effectively in multidisciplinary teams in both industrial and academic settings.